peterbonnesoeur/COVID19-FaceMaskDetector/README.md

 python IP_cameras_client_side.py -t PI
 ```

+Where :
-where -t indicates the type of camera (in this case PI)
+-t indicates the type of camera (in this case PI)